 The Group leases certain of its office properties under operating lease arrangements.
 Leases for properties are negotiated for terms ranging from six to ten years and the rental expense will be renewed every three years.
-At the end of respective year/period, the Group had total future minimum lease payments under non-cancellable operating leases falling due as follows:
+At each of the reporting dates during the Relevant Periods, the Group had total future minimum lease payments under non-cancellable operating leases falling due as follows: